iremkapucuoglu/p4b-website/content/en/goat.md

   - quote_image: "/images/index/digital-freiburg.png"
     quote_text: '„An excellent tool for data-driven, modern urban and mobility planning for ambitious 15-minute cities.“​'
     author_name: "Michael Bauder, City of Freiburg"
-  - quote_image: "/images/index/quote-img.png"
+  - quote_image: "/images/index/logo_freising.webp"
-    quote_text: '„Intuitive user interface High potential of the tool, expansion to all of Germany would be a large added value area“​'
+    quote_text: '„A trend-setting support for the implementation of the 15-minute city“​'
-    author_name: "Funktion"
+    author_name: "Jonas Bellingrodt, Department of Urban Planning and Environment, City of Freising"
-  - quote_image: "/images/index/quote-img.png"
+  - quote_image: "/images/index/logo_psu.webp"
-    quote_text: '„Intuitive user interface High potential of the tool, expansion to all of Germany would be a large added value area“​'
+    quote_text: '„GOAT has decisive advantages for environmentally sound urban, local and spatial planning because it includes the user perspective from the outset and does not represent the expert view first.
+This is new!“​'
-    author_name: "Funktion"
+    author_name: "Dr. Johannes Gnädinger, Prof. Schaller UmweltConsult GmbH"
 discover_section:
   list_item:
   - heading: "The tool for integrated city and traffic planning."